adamtrabold/music-slacker/README.md

 ## What It Does

-When someone posts a link to a song, album, or playlist from Spotify, Apple Music, Tidal, Qobuz, or YouTube Music, the bot:
+When someone posts a link to a song, album, or playlist from Spotify, Apple Music, Tidal, Qobuz, YouTube Music, or Bandcamp, the bot:

 1. Detects the music link
 2. Finds the same content on all other streaming services